mtczech/fetchmltest/README.md

 if you go far enough into the future with your predictions, you will only be making predictions based on changes that didn't actually happen.
 Because of this, the change/day will inevitably flatten out, since the process of calculating the values will take in the same values over and over again.
+For this reason, it is possible for the projected values to consistently decrease depending on the parameters and eventually go below zero.
 In addition, seasonal trends are not taken into account.

 Assumptions being made: